walles/cleverdrawer/README.md

 the things you are most likely to launch first.

 # TODO Before Getting Beta Testers
-* Move scoring logic into Launchable.java
 * Give settings a lower score than apps
-* Count time-since-last-launch in number of whole weeks, not milliseconds
 * Don't show Launchables with empty labels
 * Add [Crashlytics crash reporting](https://fabric.io/kits/android/crashlytics/install)
 * Point Timber logs to Crashlytics